 V. “My dear Keats … Yours sincerely P. B. Shelley”

 The letter sent from Livorno/Pisa on 27 July 1820 was affectionately addressed “My dear Keats” and was signed, “Yours sincerely, P.B.
 Shelley” (LS 2:220-1).
-Shelley used good-quality, 8×10 “wove paper,” and mailed it “to the care of Leigh Hunt, Esq.” at The Examiner.
+Shelley used good-quality, 8×10 “wove paper,” writing in a hasty scrawl, and mailed it “to the care of Leigh Hunt, Esq.” at The Examiner.
 Hunt knew what it was, and brought it immediately to Keats.

 If his catalogue seems halfway to prose-poetry, both in litany and lilt, it’s a fine preview of the poet-to-poet conversation Shelley promises, and to which his letter now turns.
 In preparation for his visit, he tells Keats that he’s gone back to Endymion with fresh interest.
-He doesn’t mention that when he first read it, he’d been disappointed, and even wrote on 6 September 1819 to James Ollier, the publisher who had dumped Keats after the 1817 Poems, with implicit endorsement of his spurn:
+He doesn’t mention that when he first read it, he’d been disappointed, and even wrote on 6 September 1819 to James Ollier, the publisher who had dumped Keats after some notably harsh reviews and the poor sales of the 1817 Poems, with implicit endorsement of his spurn:

 much praise is due to me for having read [it], the Authors intention appearing to be that no person should possibly get to the end of it.
 Yet it is full of some of the highest & the finest gleams of poetry … I think if he had printed about 50 pages of fragments from it I should have been led to admire Keats as a poet more than I ought, of which there is now no danger.
 (LS 2:117)

-Yet: the superlatives suggest that Shelley still saw gleams worth the salvage.
+Yet: the superlatives suggest that Shelley still saw gleams worth the salvage, despite his whiff of improper, class-inflected value in “more than I ought.”
 Keats had promise, if only he had better examples–namely himself, and he asked Ollier to put Keats on the gratis-copy list for all his works.
 Sometime in early 1820, Shelley picked up Endymion again; though he still saw rubble, he would encourage Keats about the gems: “I have lately read your Endymion again

 Unironically, Shelley means to model a worthy example: “In poetry I have sought to avoid system and mannerism; I wish those who excel me in genius” (he flatters Keats) “

-Shelley closes his letter most cordially, with “anxious wishes for your health, happiness, and success … whatever you undertake.”
-The impression on Keats was an equally strong wish for his poetic reform.
+Shelley closes his letter most cordially, with “anxious wishes for your health happiness, & success … in whatever you undertake.”
+Rereading the letter, Shelley goes back, and inserts a parenthesis urging Keats, after the trials of the summer, to take seriously his urging to Italy: (if you think it as necessary as I do).
+This was sincere care and concern, but the impression on Keats was an equally strong wish for his poetic reform.
 Keats, to whom Hunt conveyed “a copy of the Cenci, as from” Shelley (so Keats thanks him), responds kindly, and in kind.

 VI.
 “My dear Shelley, … most sincerely yours, / John Keats–”

-Keats took pains with his letter, material as well as compositional.
+Keats always felt condescended to by Shelley, titled, more established, and still publishing with the firm that had jettisoned him.
+“So it matters,” as John Barnard astutely comments, “that Keats addresses Shelley as a social and intellectual equal” (125-26).
+His letter is more beautifully scripted than Shelley’s to him.
+He took pains with it, material as well as compositional.
 He could expect it to be shared with others (Mary Shelley, Hunt) and he wanted to match Shelley’s evident care.
 It’s a clean letter, not one of those cross-written mazes–per-page postage being spared by the Gisbornes’ transport.
 Shelley wrote on two sides of one leaf.
 Keats used one leaf, too, and like Shelley folded his page in half, to use three sides, the fourth for the address.
-He was careful to secure its privacy, folding his already folded page twice more, from the top and the bottom, so as entirely to obscure the first page of writing, then folding twice more, from the left and the right, for sealing, so that the only writing that remained was P_ B_ Shelley Esqre. (the large two-page plate in Motion, 528-29, lets you trace these moves–or see the digital images of the letter here).
+He was careful to secure its privacy, folding his already folded page twice more, from the top and the bottom, so as entirely to obscure the first page of writing, then folding twice more, from the left and the right, for sealing, so that the only writing that remained was P_ B_ Shelley Esqre. (the large two-page plate in Motion, 528-29, lets you trace these moves–or click here for digital images of the entire letter).